nolanbconaway/shabadoo/readme.md

 - [ ] Validate dv range in pre_fit
 - [ ] pymc3-like visualization of sampler result
 - [ ] store model fit metrics on .fit() call
+- [ ] do we really need to remove the dv col in predict?
+- [ ] deterministic predict. i.e., don't change the key.